Armetheus/Armetheus/README.md

 - 👋 Hi, I’m @Armetheus.
 That's my Nickname.
 My real name is Blessing.
 - 👀 I’m interested in everything data.
 I enjoy exploring and analysing data to provide insights and identify trends.
-I have a soft spot for healthcare data analysis
 - 🌱 I’m currently learning Data visualization with Microsoft PowerBi
 - 💞️ I’m looking to collaborate on data analytics projects and open to job opportunities
 - 📫 How to reach me? email: kamarblessing@gmail.com   mobile: +447405238623